idosun/sentry-docs/src/collections/_documentation/guides/migration/index.md

 ### 2. Choose a plan

 Take a look at our [plans](https://sentry.io/pricing/) and select one that suits your needs based on the different features and capabilities.
-Notice that plan pricing varies based on the type of _Contract_ and _Monthly Event Volume_, so make sure you are familiar with your current/expected monthly usage (number of events per month).
+Notice that plan pricing varies based on the _Contract Type_ and _Monthly Event Volume_, so make sure you are familiar with your current/expected monthly usage (number of events per month).

 If you're expecting higher volumes or you're interested in our Enterprise capabilities (priority support and SLAs, single-tenant options, etc.), please [contact us](https://sentry.io/contact/enterprise/) regarding our **Enterprise Plan**.